bths-solar-car/updates/TEMPLATE.md

 # YYYY-MM-DD

-> Week of: MM/DD - MM/DD
+> Week of: MM/DD to MM/DD

 ## General